apache/flink-web/docs/content/docs/how-to-contribute/code-style-and-quality-components.md

 #### Compatibility

-Don’t introduce physical plan changes in minor releases!
+Don’t introduce physical plan changes in patch releases!

 * Backwards compatibility for state in streaming SQL relies on the fact that the physical execution plan remains stable.
 Otherwise the generated Operator Names/IDs change and state cannot be matched and restored.
 * Every bug fix that leads to changes in the optimized physical plan of a streaming pipeline hences breaks compatibility.